Project data page

 ,46477,Durham County Council,,Both,Low (1-50 tonnes),Low (1-300 tonnes),,£10000"Yes1-30032

 138AdaptationAdverse Weather PlansA9Service level Risk AssessmentsStephen McDonaldEnsure services review risks against increased climate extremesRisk Assessments completedEarly Concept/ScopingOn TrackBriefing note complete for senior mangers.
-Awaiting confirmation on next steps.
-45873Durham County CouncilCouncil0 Enabling or Adaptation Action0No12
+Steering group in place.
+Developing next steps46108Durham County CouncilCouncil0 Enabling or Adaptation Action0No12

 122Energy and BuildingsPlanning and New DevelopmentE46Planning - Local Development PlanMike AllumAny new Local Plan update should prioritise climate change mitigation policy including provision for local renewable electricity.Early Concept/ScopingOn TrackOn 12th March 2025 Cabinet gave approval to start the process of reviewing the County Durham Plan.
 Scoping, evidence gathering and early internal engagement commencing.46873Durham County CouncilCountywide0 Enabling or Adaptation Action N/A No012